Mewguel/cmsc173-prototype/README.md

 # Development

+1. If you want to pull from a remote branch, enter `git checkout --track origin/<branch_name>`, assuming that you have already cloned the master branch.

-1. Write your commit messages properly by including the feature that you added/fixed.
+2. Write your commit messages properly by including the feature that you added/fixed.

 - Example: `added the navigation bar in home page`, `fixed a bug in the map page`

-2. Create a branch each time you add a new feature/fixed a bug and name them correspondingly.
+3. Create a branch each time you add a new feature/fixed a bug and name them correspondingly.

 - Example: `home-page-navigation-bar`

-3. Push the changes in the remote branch.
+4. Push the changes in the remote branch.

-4. Create a new pull request from the working branch to its base branch.
+5. Create a new pull request from the working branch to its base branch.
 Inform the other members as soon as possible once the pull request has been created.

-5. All members can merge the pull request but must inform other members first.
+6. All members can merge the pull request but must inform other members first.